RyuuXS/Reforestation/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.